fatih-iver/embedded-redis-cluster/README.md

 Usage
 ==============

-Running RedisServer is as simple as:
+Running Simple RedisServer is as simple as:
 ```java
 RedisServer redisServer = new RedisServer(6379);
 redisServer.start();